 About Our Team & What We Do

 Please note: There are generally no regular practices on finals week, or over the summer.
-Get in touch with us (below) if you need to know specifically whether or not we're having a practice on any given week.
+Get in touch with us below if you have any questions about practice!

 Our team competes in three different types of tournaments, each with its own rules and specific format: ACF, NAQT, and Invitationals.

 ACF (Academic Competition Foundation/Federation) was formed by several southeastern teams in 1991 as a response to their criticisms of some of the aspects of the CBI game.
 ACF matches consist of 20 untimed tossups worth 10 points each.
-Bonuses are worth ten points per part for a maximum total of 30 points, and questions are almost exclusively on academic topics, including science, history, literature, geography, and social sciences.
-There is no limit on grad student participation in ACF.
-Though the original founders of ACF stopped organizing tournaments in 1997, new organizers, including our own John Sheahan and Andrew Yaphe, have stepped in to keep the format alive.
+Bonuses are worth ten points per part for a maximum total of 30 points, and questions are almost exclusively on academic topics for more information on the subject distribution of ACF tournaments click here.
 For more information on ACF gameplay click here.
 There is no limit on grad student participation in ACF.

 The University of Chicago College Bowl Team is a Registered Student Organization of the University of Chicago.
 We receive our funding through the Coalition of Academic Teams, which includes the College Bowl, Model United Nations, Debate, Mock Trial, and Chess Teams.
 Web space is provided by NSIT.

-For more information on our team, how to join (just show up), our activities, or anything else relating to quiz-bowl activites at the U of C, email the team President, Max Schindler, at mschindler AT uchicago DOT edu.
+For more information on our team, how to join (just show up), our activities, or anything else relating to quiz-bowl at UChicago, email the team President, Samir Khan, at samirkhan AT uchicago DOT edu.
 More contact info is available via the link below.